Fast and accurate computation of classical Gaussian quadratures: Introduction

 \section{Introduction}

 Gaussian quadrature rules for computing integrals

-where $ w(x) $ is a weight function defined on the interval $ [a,b] $ (with $ a $ and/or $ b $ possibly infinite), are quadrature rules with maximal polynomial exactness.
+where $ w(x) $ is a positive weight function defined on the interval $ [a,b] $ (with $a$ and/or $b$ possibly infinite), are quadrature rules with maximal polynomial exactness.
 Specifically, they satisfy $ I(x^k)=Q_n(x^k) $ for $ k=0,1,\dots,2n-1 $.
-These rules exhibit fast convergence, particularly for analytic functions, making them widely used in numerous applications, including spectral methods.

-As is well known, the nodes $ x_i $ of an $ n $-point Gaussian quadrature rule correspond to the zeros of the orthogonal polynomial $ p_n(x) $ of degree $ n $ (unique up to a normalization factor) that satisfies $I(x^k p_n(x))=0, \quad k=0,1,\dots,n-1$.
+As is well known, the nodes $x_i$ of an $n$-point Gaussian quadrature rule correspond to the zeros of the orthogonal polynomial $ p_n(x) $ of degree $ n $ (unique up to a normalization factor) that satisfies $I(x^k p_n(x))=0, \quad k=0,1,\dots,n-1$.
 The quadrature weights are related to the values of the orthogonal polynomials at these nodes.
-The nodes and weights can also be expressed in terms of the eigenvalues and eigenvectors of the Jacobi matrix associated with the three-term recurrence relation satisfied by the family of orthogonal polynomials $ \{p_k (x)\}_{k\in \mathbb{N}} $.
+The nodes and weights can also be expressed in terms of the eigenvalues and eigenvectors of the Jacobi matrix associated with the three-term recurrence relation satisfied by the family of orthogonal polynomials $\{p_k (x)\}_{k\in \mathbb{N}}$.
 See, for instance, \cite[sect.
 5.3]{Gil:2007:NMSF}.

-Particularly significant are the so-called classical quadrature rules, for which explicit expressions for the orthogonal polynomials are known.
-These include Gauss-Hermite, Gauss-Laguerre, and Gauss-Jacobi quadratures.
+Particularly relevant are the so-called classical quadrature rules, for which explicit expressions for the orthogonal polynomials are known.
+These include Gauss--Jacobi (Gauss--Legendre as a particular case), Gauss--Laguerre and Gauss--Hermite quadratures.
 In these cases, the weights of the $ n $-point rule can be expressed in terms of the derivative of the corresponding orthogonal polynomial evaluated at the nodes.
 Table 1 summarizes the fundamental relations for these quadratures.

+Gaussian quadrature rules exhibit fast convergence, particularly for analytic functions \cite{GautschiV}, making them widely used in numerous applications, including spectral methods.
+This does not imply, however, the superiority of any Gaussian quadrature rule over other quadrature rules.
+For instance, it has been observed that the simpler Clenshaw-Curtis quadrature rule is competitive with Gauss--Legendre in terms of convergence rate \cite{Trefethen,Tref22,Bornemann}.

+On the other hand, the computation of Gauss--Legendre quadratures has dramatically improved, becoming almost elementary in terms of asymptotic approximations \cite{Bogaert:2014:IFC,Opsomer:2023:HOA}, as we later explain.
+Furthermore, for classical Gauss quadratures, several algorithms have been described that can efficiently compute even millions of nodes \cite{Bogaert:2014:IFC,Bremer,Gil:2018:AAT,Gil:2019:FRA,Gil:2019:NCO,Gil:2021:FAR,Hale:2013:FAC}, clearly overruling the well-known Golub-Welsch algorithm \cite{Golub} (see also \cite[sect.
+5.3.2]{Gil:2007:NMSF}).
+The algorithms we present in this paper share this capability, while enlarging the range of computation of previous software packages and improving performance.
+For more general weight functions outside the classical case, these methods are not available, and their computation unavoidably requires slower Golub--Welsch-type approaches (see Gautschi's monograph \cite{GautschiB} and \cite{Lauda} for a more recent example).